kas-gui/kas/CONTRIBUTING.md

 This rule is not enforced for documentation or local variables, so long readability is not significantly impaired.

+Notes:

+-   'Config' is used as an abbreviation for 'configuration' (noun), *not* for 'configure' (verb)

 ### Nightly features

 KAS optionally uses several Rust nightly features, but is functional without